zakcali/puppetwos/README.md

 This is a nodejs script, opens a chrome web browser in your computer, opens Web of Science search page (assuming that you have access to site), clicks "Advanced Search" list-item, enters a text in search box, then clicks search button, waits for the results, and takes a screenshot.
 Uncomment the line //    await browser.close() if you want program to close the Chrome browser.

 # Final thoughts
-This small script is a proof of concept.
-I am planning to create an executable Electron program, which will run on user's computer.
-User will be able to select one of the "Advanced search texts", from a list, and query them on Web of Science.
+Small script in the proof folder is a proof of concept.

+# Electron file
+Nodejs program, using Electron is a standalone program